isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

+* (Simple) Warn if the return value of `new` is assigned to a raw pointer.
-(Simple) Warn if the return value of `new` or a function returning an owning pointer is assigned to a raw pointer.
+* (Simple) Warn if the result of a function returning a raw owning pointer is assigned to a raw pointer.

 ### <a name="Rr-unique"></a>R.21: Prefer `unique_ptr` over `shared_ptr` unless you need to share ownership